What is the Difference Between Holiday Pay and Annual Leave?

 Why is both Annual Leave and Holiday Pay due when employment ends?

 After 12 months there will be an Annual Leave balance, and a Holiday Pay balance.
 When employment ends both are paid out.
-If Annual Leave has been paid in advance (before it was earned), then in Xero Payroll the $ paid out will be deducted in the final pay.
+If Annual Leave has been paid in advance (before it was earned), then in Xero Payroll the $ paid out will show as a deduction in the final pay.

 If you have more questions about Xero Payroll, get in touch with Helen at Living Business.